Using Home Assistant for centralised home control

 - Action: switch ventilation to low or pause.

-- Verification: check the ventilation unit status entity changes and log a timestamp.
+- Check: confirm the ventilation unit status entity changes and a timestamp appears in the log.

 -